Photofission

 Photofission is a process in which a nucleus, after absorbing a gamma ray, undergoes nuclear fission and splits into two or more fragments.

 The reaction was discovered in 1940 by a small team of engineers and scientists operating the Westinghouse Atom Smasher at the company's Research Laboratories in Forest Hills, Pennsylvania.
 They used a 5 MeV proton beam to bombard fluorine and generate high-energy photons, which then irradiated samples of uranium and thorium.

-Gamma radiation of modest energies, in the low tens of MeV, can induce fission in traditionally fissile elements such as the actinides thorium, uranium, plutonium, and neptunium.
-Experiments have been conducted with much higher energy gamma rays, finding that the photofission cross section varies little within ranges in the low GeV range.
+Gamma radiation of modest energies (~10 MeV) can induce fission in traditionally fissile elements such as the actinides thorium, uranium, plutonium, and neptunium.
+Experiments have been conducted with much higher energy gamma rays, finding that the photofission cross section varies little for gamma radiation in the ~1 GeV range.

-Baldwin et al. made measurements of the yields of photo-fission in uranium and thorium together with a search for photo-fission in other heavy elements, using continuous x-rays from a 100-MeV betatron.
+Baldwin et al. measured the photofission cross section of various elements, and found ~5×10^{−26} cm^{2} for uranium, ~2.5×10^{−26} cm^{2} for thorium, and no comparable signal (cross sections < 10^{−29} cm^{2}) for other heavy elements they measured.
+They used continuous x-ray from a 100-MeV betatron.
 Fission was detected in the presence of an intense background of x-rays by a differential ionization chamber and linear amplifier, the substance investigated being coated on an electrode of one chamber.
-They deduced the maximum cross section being of the order of 5×10^{−26} cm^{2} for uranium and half that for thorium.
-In the other elements studied, the cross section must be below 10^{−29} cm^{2}.